Daniel-KM/Omeka-S-module-SearchSolr/README.md

   recommends them with the actions (sync with opt-in cleaning, reindex behind confirmation), which should suffice.
 Options considered:
   - a.
 Status quo: recommendation sidebar with manual actions (current).
   - b.
 Automatic sync (scope configs) after saving a config, reindex manual with a warning.
   - c.
 Automatic sync and automatic reindex job.
   - d.
 An admin setting to choose between a, b and c.
+- [ ] Batch edit in solr map page.
+But without it, it incitates to do it via automatic commands in maintenance.

 Warning